Bachelor's Entry - FAQs

 Appointment as a teacher at completion of the program

 On successful completion of their teacher education studies, participants are appointed to a full-time permanent teaching position in a NSW public school in an agreed location.
-In some situations, you may be assigned to a temporary teaching position before being appointed to a permanent role when a substantive vacancy arises.
+In some situations, participants may be assigned to a temporary teaching position before being appointed to a permanent role when a substantive vacancy arises.

 Upon successful completion of the program and meeting accreditation and approval to teach requirements, participants will be offered permanent employment in a NSW public school, based on the school education areas they have selected.